AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/authority.md

 ### dSTS

+> :warning: DSTS does not currently support the Authorization Code Flow for Single-page Applications.
+Although MSAL JS libraries will recognize DSTS authorities, they cannot actually acquire tokens from DSTS yet.

 Given that dSTS also uses custom domains in its authority URLs and does not support instance discovery, dSTS authorities must also be explicitly included in the `knownAuthorities` configuration array.

 ```javascript